The Weeknd: 2015–2016: Beauty Behind the Madness

 Beauty Behind the Madness, Tesfaye's second studio album, was released on August 28, 2015, and debuted atop the Billboard 200, earning 412,000 album-equivalent units in its first week.
 It reached the top 10 in over ten countries and reached number one in Canada, Australia, Norway, and the United Kingdom.
 The album was promoted by Tesfaye headlining various summer music festivals, including Lollapalooza, the Hard Summer Music Festival, and the Bumbershoot Festival.
 He announced The Madness Fall Tour, his first large-scale tour across the United States, which began in November, and concluded in December.
 The album was certified double platinum in the U.S., and sold 1.5 million copies worldwide.
 It was the most-streamed album in 2015, with over 60 million streams, and was ranked on multiple lists of albums of the year.
 The three singles that preceded the album were certified platinum in the United States.
 The album won Best Urban Contemporary Album and was nominated for Album of the Year at the 58th Annual Grammy Awards.

 On September 4, 2015, Tesfaye was featured on Travis Scott's debut album Rodeo, on the track "Pray 4 Love".
 On October 10, Tesfaye appeared on Saturday Night Live alongside actress Amy Schumer, performing as the show's musical guest.
 This was his first performance on the show as a solo artist, after appearing with Ariana Grande to perform "Love Me Harder".
-In November, he began his debut arena tour, The Madness Fall Tour, which included shows at Toronto's Air Canada Centre and New York City's Madison Square Garden.
+In November, he began his debut arena tour, The Madness Fall Tour, concluding in December.
 On December 18, Tesfaye was featured on Belly's single "Might Not" from his eighth mixtape Up For Days.
 On February 14, 2016, Tesfaye was featured on Kanye West's seventh studio album The Life of Pablo on the track "FML".
 It marked their second collaboration, with West previously writing and producing on Tesfaye's track "Tell Your Friends" from Beauty Behind the Madness.
 On March 1, Tesfaye was featured on Future's single "Low Life" from his fourth studio album Evol.
 On April 23, he was featured on Beyoncé's sixth studio album Lemonade on the track "6 Inch".
 On August 26, Tesfaye was featured on Cashmere Cat's single "Wild Love" with Francis and the Lights, which served as the lead single from Cashmere Cat's debut studio album 9 (2017).